gabbyokens/alx-pre_course/0x01-git/README.md

-an update on my first work on git
+my first work on git